-High Noon is rated Not Rated
+Why is High Noon rated Not Rated?
+High Noon is rated Not Rated by the MPAA

 Violence: A woman discusses the death of family members.
 A man is punched in the face and knocked to the floor.
 Children play a game of pretend shooting.
 Men engage in a fistfight that results in some bloody injuries and one man being knocked out.
 Several characters are shot (some blood depicted) and killed.
 A barn is started on fire with a man inside.
 A woman is taken hostage.